benjystanton/benjystanton.github.io/src/now.md

 ## Work

-- Working as a contract interaction designer at Home Office
+- Working as a contract interaction designer
 - Planning a work trip to Sheffield
 - Using these [tools](/blog/my-interaction-design-tools-version-3/)